-(5) The reasoning for the ruling must in particular include the nature and grievousness (section 15 subsection (1)) of the misconduct in research.

-(6) If there is suspicion of particularly grievous misconduct in research, the ombuds body may rule that the proceedings be passed to the investigation commission, notwithstanding subsections (3)

-and (4), without implementing the preliminary examination proceedings.
+- (5) The reasoning for the ruling must in particular include the nature and grievousness (section 15 subsection (1)) of the misconduct in research. - (6) If there is suspicion of particularly grievous misconduct in research, the Ombuds Committee may rule that the proceedings be passed to the Investigation Commission, notwithstanding subsections (3) and (4), without implementing the preliminary examination proceedings.

-Chapter III: Interim proceedings
+Part III: Interim proceedings